-Our lawyers in Italyare focused on offering the proper services which is why they will always respond to clients’ inquires in a timely manner in order for them to fully understand the steps or actions they need to take.
+Our lawyers in Italy are focused on offering the proper services and they will always respond to clients’ inquires in a timely manner in order for them to fully understand the steps or actions to take.
 Our services are addressed to all foreign or local citizens and investors coming to Italy to work or start a business.
 Requesting the services of a law firm in Italy is a common practice nowadays especially with all the updates of the legislation in all areas, but also because of the new laws that are introduced by the local authorities.

-Below you can watch a video about the legal services provided by our Italian lawyers to international clients interested in doing business in Italy:
+Below you can watch a video about the legal services provided by our Rome lawyers to international clients interested in doing business in Italy:

 How can a foreign investor start a business in Italy?

-Starting a business is easy when you know beforehand what to expect and what our Italian lawyers are ready to offer related to the legal information for company registration.
+Starting a business is easy when you know beforehand what to expect and what our Italian lawyers are ready to offer for company registration.
 Our lawyer in Italy will first explain in detail the types of companies available for registration and their advantages.

 Once the clients understand all the requirements of the Commercial Code and the documents they need to supply for registration, our lawyers can draft the required documents and submit them with the Italian Trade Register.
-Company incorporation can also be done by granting the power of attorney to our lawyer in Italy, thus gaining more time with other preparations.
+Company incorporation can also be done by granting the power of attorney to our Rome lawyers, thus gaining more time with other preparations.

 What are the main types of companies to be incorporated by our lawyer in Italy?

-joint stock company – in order to start this type of company, it is necessary to deposit a capital of EUR 120,000, and a quarter of this amount has to be deposited prior to the incorporation of the business form;
+- joint stock company – in order to start this type of company, it is necessary to deposit a capital of EUR 120,000, and a quarter of this amount has to be deposited prior to the incorporation;